DefinitionBy Mayo Clinic Staff

 Epididymitis is an inflammation of the coiled tube (epididymis) at the back of the testicle that stores and carries sperm.
-Pain and swelling are the most common signs and symptoms of epididymitis.
-Males of any age can get epididymitis, but it's most common in men between the ages of 14 and 35.
+Males of any age can get epididymitis.

-Epididymitis is most often caused by a bacterial infection or by a sexually transmitted infection (STI), such as gonorrhea or chlamydia.
-In some cases, the testicle also may become inflamed — a condition called epididymo-orchitis.
+Epididymitis is most often caused by a bacterial infection, including sexually transmitted infections (STIs), such as gonorrhea or chlamydia.
+Sometimes, a testicle also may become inflamed — a condition called epididymo-orchitis.

 May 07, 2015

 - Ferri FF.
 Ferri's Clinical Advisor 2015: 5 Books in 1.
 Philadelphia, Pa.: Mosby Elsevier; 2014. https://www.clinicalkey.com.
 Accessed Aug.
 4, 2014.

 - AskMayoExpert.
 What are the causes or types of scrotal masses?
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.

 - Wein AJ, et al. Campbell-Walsh Urology.
 10th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
 Accessed Aug.
 4, 2014.

 - Eyre RC, et al. Evaluation of the acute scrotum in adults. http://www.uptodate.com/home.
 Accessed Aug.
 4, 2014.